nirajkamal/PortfolioCS/src/home.md

 ### MS in Computer Science at Georgia Institute of Technology
 period: 2026 (Expected)
 featured: true
-MSCS Specializing in [orange](Machine Learning), NLP, and High-Performance Computing with GPUs.
+ -- MSCS Specializing in [orange](Machine Learning), NLP, and High-Performance Computing with GPUs.

 ### Tech Talk at Georgia Tech
 period: August 2025
-Delivered [orange](Lightning Talk) on "Pytorch and Foundation Models" at Georgia Tech Dev-Day in Klaus Research wing, hosted by IBM.
+ -- Delivered [orange](Lightning Talk) on "Pytorch and Foundation Models" at Georgia Tech Dev-Day in Klaus Research wing, hosted by IBM.

 ### Software Development Engineer at Mercedes-Benz R&D
 period: 2022 - 2024
-Led development of a proprietary [orange](Large Language Model) for code generation and built ADAS validation simulations.
+ -- Led development of a proprietary [orange](Large Language Model) for code generation and built ADAS validation simulations.

 ### Tech Talk at IIT Roorkee
 period: March 2025
-Delivered a [orange](Tech Talk) on "[orange](Autonomous Driving) and [orange](Data Science)" to IIT Roorkee's Mehta Family School of Data Science.
+ -- Delivered a [orange](Tech Talk) on "[orange](Autonomous Driving) and [orange](Data Science)" to IIT Roorkee's Mehta Family School of Data Science.

 ### AI Research Intern at IBM Research
 period: May 2025 - Aug 2025
 featured: true
-Contributed to PyTorch and IBM's [orange](Foundation Models Stack), enhancing attention mechanisms.
+ -- Contributed to PyTorch and IBM's [orange](Foundation Models Stack), enhancing attention mechanisms.

 ### Keynote at Cognizance, IIT Roorkee
 period: March 2024
-Delivered a [orange](Keynote) titled "[orange](Driving the Autonomous Future)" at Cognizance (IIT Roorkee), covering advances in [orange](Autonomous Driving), perception, and real‑world deployment challenges.
+ -- Delivered a [orange](Keynote) titled "[orange](Driving the Autonomous Future)" at Cognizance (IIT Roorkee), covering advances in [orange](Autonomous Driving), perception, and real world deployment challenges.

 ### Bachelor of Architecture at IIT Roorkee
 period: 2018
-Gold Medalist in Inter-IIT Tech Meet for [orange](Computer Vision) and focused on computational graphics.
+ -- Gold Medalist in Inter-IIT Tech Meet for [orange](Computer Vision) and focused on computational graphics.

 ## Blog
 //comment: WRITINGS